darinz/ML/practice-1/p6/solution_p6.md

 ---

-**18. Which of the following is NOT a common hyperparameter for a neural network?**
+**Problem 18.
+Which of the following is NOT a common hyperparameter for a neural network?**

 *   (a) Learning rate
 *   (b) Number of layers